 Confidentiality.
-Any manuscripts received for review must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by the editor.
+Any manuscripts that are sent in for review must be kept secret.
+They can't be shown to or talked about with others except as authorized by the editor.

 Standards of Objectivity.
 Reviews should be conducted objectively.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.

 Acknowledgement of Sources.
-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the editor's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper of which they have personal knowledge.
+Reviewers should find published work that is relevant but hasn't been cited by the authors.
+If you say that an observation, a deduction, or an argument has been reported before, you should include the citation.
+A reviewer should also tell the editor about any significant similarities or overlaps between the manuscript being looked at and any other published paper the reviewer is familiar with.

 Disclosure and Conflict of Interest.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.

 - Reviewer should treat the manuscript as confidential.
 The reviewer must not share the review or information about the review process with anyone without the agreement of the editors and authors involved, even after publication.

 - If the reviewer suspects plagiarism, fraud or have other ethical concerns, please inform the editor and provide as much detail as possible.